 It is an interesting place just to wander around and you will find plenty of great photo opportunities and have a chance to pick up some great souvenirs, trinkets and just useful items at great prices.

-There is method in the madness here and if there are any specific items or types of stall that you are interested in, it is worth getting hold of a map or using the app to find your way around, yes there is an app that is a map of the market that is how big it is!
+There is a method in the madness here and if there are any specific items or types of stall that you are interested in, it is worth getting hold of a map, reading this Chatuchak market guide, and using the app to find your way around – yes, there is an app with a map of the market – that’s how big it is!